The City Council adopted the amended and restated Unified Housing Policy on December 7, 2018.

 The City supports the development of new affordable housing throughout the City to expand affordable housing opportunities and support mixed income communities.

-a) For residential rental projects, at least 20% of the units shall be affordable to and occupied by households earning 60% or less of AMI.
+- For residential rental projects, at least 20% of the units shall be affordable to and occupied by households with an income at or below 60% of the AMI.

-b) For residential ownership projects, at least 10% of the units shall be affordable to and occupied by households earning 80% or less of the AMI.
+- For residential ownership projects, at least 10% of the units shall be affordable to and occupied by households with an income at or below 80% of the AMI.

-d) Unless a shorter affordability period is specifically approved by City Council adopted program criteria, the affordability period for affordable units subject to this Policy shall be for a period not less than 30 years for new construction projects, substantial rehabilitation projects or refinancing of projects resulting in long-term recapitalization.
+- Unless a shorter affordability period is specifically approved by City Council adopted program criteria, the affordability period for affordable units subject to this Policy shall be for a period not less than 30 years.

 Specific City programs, including the Affordable Housing Trust Fund and Family Housing Initiative, may have deeper affordability requirements.